shahariar-shibli/shahariar-shibli.github.io/_pages/research.md

 in text prompts, such as inserting nonsensical words, phrases, or irrelevant characters, which can significantly bias the generated images.
 However, current adversarial attacks on T2I generation models, either manual heuristic-based methods or automatic gradient-based approaches are specifically targeting entities or objects (i.e., nouns) in text prompts, neglecting other parts of speech.
-Therefore, we aim to answer the following two research questions: <br/>
+Therefore, we aim to answer the following two research questions: <br/><br/>

-<strong>Q1</strong>: Do adversarial attacks, particularly gradient-based attacks on T2I models, behave similarly when targeting different POS tag categories? <br/>
+<em><strong>Q1</strong>: Do adversarial attacks, particularly gradient-based attacks on T2I models, behave similarly when targeting different POS tag categories?</em> <br/><br/>
-<strong>Q2</strong>: Are there common or distinct features relevant to attack success rates (ASR) when targeting different POS tag categories under adversarial attacks?
+<em><strong>Q2</strong>: Are there common or distinct features relevant to attack success rates (ASR) when targeting different POS tag categories under adversarial attacks?</em>
 </p>

 ### Related Paper: